DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 information, to compare prices and to ask the opinion of friends and family about the products.
 The Snaptell app, for example, allows you to take a photograph of a book, CD or videogame and then shows reviews and ratings for the product.
-Purchases made by mobile phone are lagging behind somewhat; around 18% of consumers have bought something via the mobile phone during the last three months.
+Purchases made by mobile phone are lagging behind somewhat; when asked if they had purchased a product via their smartphone in te last three months, only 18% of Dutch consumers said yes (DigitasLBi, 2014).

 We can see comparable results in the Kilcourse & Rowen study (2014): one-third of customers use their mobile phone in the store and do so